chandana105/chandana105/README.md

 # Hi 👋, I'm Chandana Mahajan.

 A passionate frontend web developer and mobile app developer

-- 👩‍💻 Pronouns: She/Her
 - 💻 I am a frontend developer, expanding my expertise into mobile app development through personal projects.
 - ⚡ Fun fact: I enjoy listening to music, playing badminton, and diving into DIY crafts like colorful artwork and mirror art.
 - 📫 How to reach me: [Linkedin](linkedin.com/in/chandana-mahajan-509b25186)

 Want to know more?
 Check out my [website](https://chandanamahajan.netlify.app/) ➡️.